Login

 • DELIVERED for a paid and delivered order.

-Important!
-Only orders with the DELIVERED status are used to form cells for the RFM analysis.
+Only orders with the DELIVERED status are used for RFM analysis.

 To update the status or other order details, pass the updated order with the same externalOrderId.
-This parameter is used by the system to determine the uniqueness of orders.
+The system uses this parameter to determine the uniqueness of orders.

-To check whether the order has been sent into the system and whether the fields have been passed correctly, go to Automation > Orders.
-Click the order ID to see all the fields in JSON format.
+To check whether the order has been sent into the system and whether the fields have been passed correctly, go to Automation → Orders.
+Click the order to see all the fields in the JSON format.

 How to Get a Sent Status for a Message via API

-The body of each response looks as follows:
+The body of the response looks as follows:

 {